 10 Best Mountain Biking Trails In Park City Utah

 At present, Park City currently has over 450 miles of Gold Level trails.
-Add to that a plethora of bars and restaurants plus world-class accommodations and you’ve got a place that’s a must-have on every mountain biker’s bucket list.
+Not to mention, a plethora of bars and restaurants plus world-class accommodations; no wonder it’s on most avid mountain biker’s bucket list.

 Amazing Mountain Bike Trails in Park City Utah

 Here we’ve listed our top picks for the 10 best mountain biking trails in Park City.
 We’ve also included some useful information and what you can expect from each trail.

 1. Flying Dog: Fun and Flowy

 If you’re looking for a fun, flowing trail with the occasional technical section peppered in, you’ll love the Flying Dog Trail.

 Flying dog is an 8 mile intermediate trail.
 This out-and-back singletrack trail has an elevation of +380/333 ft.
 As mentioned, this trail features some mellow climbs, fun descents, and some technical switchbacks.

 This trail is also part of a larger trail system that you can continue if you’re itching for more.